 Program provides hands-on international business experience

 St. Olaf College students Emily Scott ’20, Estee Welo ’20, Gabriel Hale ’21, and Abhinab Kc ’21 were selected to participate in the Norway Innovation Scholars Program (NISP) early last year.
-Modeled after the Mayo Innovation Scholars Program, NISP is a monthlong internship during Interim that connects students from a variety of majors to evaluate technologies created by Norwegian businesses for the potential to be marketed.
+Modeled after the Mayo Innovation Scholars Program, NISP is a monthlong internship during Interim that provides students with an opportunity to evaluate technologies created by Norwegian businesses for the potential to be marketed.
 NISP allows students to develop skills in market analysis, technology transfer, and business development, among other skill sets.

 While this year’s program is virtual because of the global COVID-19 pandemic, in a typical year Oles spend the month of January in Norway working alongside business leaders.
 Last year’s cohort of students did just that.
-Throughout the monthlong experience organized by the St. Olaf Piper Center for Vocation and Career, students had regular contact with academic advisors like Associate Director of Career Development and Coaching for STEM Paul Edwards and Professor of Biology Kevin Crisp.
-What makes NISP unique, Edwards says, is that it provides students with an opportunity to work on an international team and develop intercultural skills.
+Throughout the monthlong experience organized by the St. Olaf Piper Center for Vocation and Career, students were in regular contact with their on-campus advisors, Professor of Biology Kevin Crisp and Associate Director of Career Development and Coaching for STEM Paul Edwards.
 Through the program, students look at the different perspectives of various groups involved in the project: stakeholders, patients, and healthcare providers — and that experience can influence future career choices.

-“There’s a lot of reflection that goes on as students are able to take what they’re learning and apply it to their own specific career interests, while at the same time, it does open up ideas for new careers for some students,” he says.
-“They may not have ever considered that they could be a consultant for a biomedical company.
-Someone with maybe a psychology major or a business major or a biology major or chemistry, it may not be something that they’ve encountered and they never would have considered it, so they also get these other ideas for possible careers or how these careers may intersect with their pre-existing career choices.”
+“There’s a lot of reflection that goes on as students are able to take what they’re learning and apply it to their own specific career interests, while at the same time, it does open up ideas for new careers for some students,” Edwards says.
+“They may not have ever considered that they could be a consultant for a biomedical company.”

 The business side of medicine